ilentt/xmldata/XML_folder_to_product.md

 - `image` : attribute of product have already defined in `datafile.xml`
 - `5` : position image in frame, value `5` meaning middle center, you can try another value such as `4`, `6` etc.
 - `<ID> & <ID2>` : are current selected product in product panel
-3. After write you need save it, the script will be encrypt and stored in folder `actions` In this example the script will named `200.crpt`
+3. After write you need save it, the script will be encrypt and stored in folder `actions`.
+In this example the script will named `200.crpt`.
+To update this script you have to declare in `Place Holder Values` at
 # x.
 Find statement

 Find statement `findstatements.xml` select panel statement load to InDesign panel.